santalexander2/HOMEWORK-VPC-2/README.md

-4. Create route table.
+4. Create route table for Public Subnets.
 Subnet Association.
 Routing.
 a.
-Navigate to the left-side bar and click on "Route tables," then select "Create Route tables" (RT).
+Navigate to the left-side bar and click on "Route tables" then select "Create Route tables" (RT).
 Comment: Create one route table for Public Subnets and another one for Private subnets.
 b.
 In the create window:
                         - Enter the name for the route table (RT).